Neuropathy

 Noises in the Ears

 From the perspective of Traditional Chinese Medicine, tinnitus is considered as a circulation problem around the ear, neck or shoulder region.
 The ears are the openings of the kidney on the body surface, and they are also important pivot locations for the meridians to communicate with each other.
-Traditional Chinese Medicine has effective treatment options for tinnitus.
 TCM believes that tinnitus is not an auditory disease, but is often related to certain channels and particular internal organs.

 Treatments: